annotation/text-fabric/tf/docs/about/annotate.md

 If you know which names to expect and in what forms they occur in the corpus, it might be easier to mark them by hand.

-Text-Fabric contains a tool to help you with that.
+TF contains a tool to help you with that.
 The basic thing it does is to find all occurrences of a pattern you specify, and then assign an identifier and a kind to all those occurrences.

 For example, it finds all `Ernesto di Nassau` occurrences and it assigns identity `ernesto.di.nassau` and kind `PER` to them.

 There are two interfaces.
-One runs inside the Text-Fabric browser, and it enables you to search and mark repeatedly, to apply additions and deletions of named entities to restricted sets of occurrences, so that you can make individual exceptions to the rules.
+One runs inside the TF browser, and it enables you to search and mark repeatedly, to apply additions and deletions of named entities to restricted sets of occurrences, so that you can make individual exceptions to the rules.